PARENTAL ALIENATION

 1. .Search parental alienation on Amazon for many excellent titles by Warshak, Gottlieb, Baker, Woodall and Woodall, and others.

-2. Look also for books and youtube videos by adults who were alienated as children.
+2. Look also for youtube videos by adults who were alienated as children.

 3. Some clients have told me that they found Warshak’s book Divorce Poison particularly helpful.
 Others have recommended Understanding Parental Alienation by Woodall and Woodall.